Discover more from Weekend Wisdom - Dan Isaacman

 Also be kind to yourself.
 We all make silly decisions and the person you were in the past does not have to define who you are becoming.

-Thank the villain in your story and use the idea of them as competition to better yourself.
+Thank the villain in your story and use the idea of them to better yourself.

 How quickly would we get bored if there was no villain, whether it’s your boss, your colleague, or your arch-nemesis?